 The home faces due West.
 And the living areas in the home are on the north side.

 Energy building Efficiency in The Sunbury eco green home

-The family used to live in another house in Sunbury so they could compare their energy consumption from each household.
-In comparison, energy consumption of the green home reduced household energy bills to one-third.
-Also the water consumption in the house reduced to one half of the Melbourne average for a family of this size.
+The family used to live in another house in Sunbury to compare their energy consumption from each household.
+In comparison, the energy consumption of the green home reduced household energy bills to one-third.
+Also, the house’s water consumption reduced to one half of the Melbourne average for a family of this size.

 passive solar house design of the Sunbury green home

 The passive solar design of the Sunbury home included the following features:

 The zoning of the green home help maximizes winter warmth and reduce summer heat.

 - Living areas orientated towards the north.
 Including the solar court